SOMAS2021/SOMAS2021/README.md

 - When working on your own team's features, please name your branch as: `teamX/FEATURE_NAME/WHATEVER_YOU_LIKE_HERE`
 - When ready to merge into your team's feature branch, create a PR to merge into `teamX/FEATURE_NAME`.
 When the feature is complete, then create a PR into `main`.
 - Keep PRs small: if they are too large, you will be told to split your code into smaller PRs.
 This ensures they can be reviewed properly.
 - You need to make sure your code is up-to-date with the `main` branch.
 Merge commits are *not allowed*: learn how to rebase.
-Ask some in the #git-env-infra channel if you don't know how to do this.
+Ask someone in the #git-env-infra channel if you don't know how to do this.
 - Do not review your own code.
 That completely defeats the purpose of code review.
 - Team leads: when doing a PR for your team's code, try not review it yourself - get another team lead to review it.
 - Review PRs in a timely manner!
+Ideally by the next day so that other teams aren't blocked.
 ## Team Leads
 1. Jaafar Rammal (JaafarRammal) and Cyrus Goodarzi (Silvertrousers)
 2. Tom Eaton (tomeaton17)